dshynkev/uw-math-wkrpt/README.md

-# UW Math Faculty work term report
+# UW Math Faculty work term report template

 This is my template for University of Waterloo **Math Faculty** work term reports.
 I share it in hope others may find it useful.